Top 5 Graphing Calculators for Students

 It has a larger display than average, with a QWERTY keyboard that is not permitted in all test taking situations, especially standardized testing.
 Check with your school.

 - Preloaded with Cabri Geometry™, CellSheet™, Finance, Polynomial Root Finder App, Simultaneous Equation Solver, The Geometer's Sketchpad®

 - Availability of a large number of advanced Apps.

-- Pretty Print - equations and results with radical notation, stacked fractions, and superscript exponents.
+- Pretty Print feature: equations and results with radical notation, stacked fractions, and superscript exponents.

 - Active Calculator Home history screen can hold up to 99 previous entries.

 - Advanced programmability.

 - 128 x 240 pixel display